 Erhard Hohenester is a structural biologist investigating the biosynthesis, assembly and function of extracellular matrix.
-He trained as a chemist in his native Austria and received his PhD in Biophysics from the University of Basel (Switzerland) in 1995.
+He is best known for his work on laminins – huge glycoproteins that are essential for the formation and function of basement membranes in all animals.
+Erhard trained as a chemist in his native Austria and received his PhD in Biophysics from the University of Basel (Switzerland) in 1995.
 He joined Imperial College London in 1998 with a Wellcome Trust Senior Research Fellowship, which he held for 15 years.
-In 2009 he was promoted to Professor of Structural Matrix Biology.
-His current research is funded by a Wellcome Trust Senior Investigator Award.
+He was promoted to Professor in 2009.

 Briggs DC, Hohenester E, 2018, Structural Basis for the Initiation of Glycosaminoglycan Biosynthesis by Human Xylosyltransferase 1., Structure, Vol:26, ISSN:0969-2126, Pages:801-809.e3